graker/oc-photoalbums-plugin/README.md

 ## Roadmap

-### Photo insert selection dialog

-To make photo insert more comfortable, it would be nice to have editor button showing dialog for album/photo selection generating placeholders automatically (just like Media insert button).

 ### Attachments location

 Right now plugin uses System\Models\File to attach images so they are stored in system uploads, each one in separate directory with random names.